chemprop/chemprop/README.md

 ## TensorBoard

 During training, TensorBoard logs are automatically saved to the same directory as the model checkpoints.
-To view TensorBoard logs, run `tensorboard --logdir=<dir>` where `<dir>` is the path to the checkpoint directory.
+To view TensorBoard logs, first install TensorFlow with `pip install tensorflow`.
+Then run `tensorboard --logdir=<dir>` where `<dir>` is the path to the checkpoint directory.
 Then navigate to [http://localhost:6006](http://localhost:6006).

 ## Results